 The Education Center proctors the following exams:

 The American College Testing is an admission requirement for some colleges.
 The ACT consists of four tests that measure academic development in English, Mathematics, Reading, and Science Reasoning.
 The Assessment provides scores on the four tests, a composite score, and seven sub scores which provide more detailed information concerning an individual's academic development.
 Approved calculators are permitted but not required.
-DANTES funds one administration for eligible military service members, on either the SAT or the ACT Assessment.
+DANTES funds one administration of the ACT to eligible military service members at an Education Office on station.
 Study guides are available at the Station Library, or at militaryonesource.com.

 The Armed Forces Vocational Classification Test is a comprehensive test that measures knowledge of science, math, vocabulary, reading, mechanics, electronics, auto mechanics, and clerical skills.
 This test is used by all branches of the military as a predictor of success when working in a Military Occupational Specialty (MOS).
 Study guides are available at the Station Library or at www.militaryonesource.com.

 College exams can be proctored at the Education Center if approved by your school.
 This free service is available to active duty, dependents, reservists, and civilians aboard MCAS-Yuma.
 Please contact the Education Center at (928) 269-3248 to arrange for testing.